 Shabbat and Holidays

-On Shavuouth we read the Ten Commandments from the Torah and enjoy a late night study marathon.
+On Shavuouth we read the Ten Commandments from the Torah.
 Our kiddush is replete with blintzes and cheesecake.
-Dairy foods are traditional as symbolic of the Torah's compassionate teachings.
+Dairy foods are traditional as symbolic of the Torah's compassionate teachings, echoing a mother's compassionate , nurturing love for her children.

 Fall all too quickly arrives with Rosh Hashana, Yom Kippur, Sukkoth and Shemini Atzereth/Simchat Torah.
 The High Holidays bring the entire community together, with our weekly worshippers and our annual worshippers coming together, rubbing shoulders and celebrating as one.